anirudhtopiwala/Human_Detector/README.md

 Google Mock is a way to test interdependent methods or classes by creating their mock counterparts.
 This is very useful as if there is any refactoring and the classes are changed, then the tests need not rewritten.
 Note: mock objects are different from fake objects.
 Mock objects are specifically built to test interdependent classes.

 For the current projects, I have created two mock methods in the Detection class, which are toggleMode() and modeName().
 I have used these methods as these are the only methods which are called into different classes.
 All the other methods are independent and they act as just functions.
-Therefore I decided just to stick to these two methods for Google Mock implementation.
+Therefore I decided to use just these two methods for Google Mock implementation.

-Using Google mock macro "EXPECT_CALL", in the testDetect.cpp (DetectModeNameTest), I checked if the modeName() method is being called once and that the default value is being returned.
+Using Google mock macro "EXPECT_CALL", in the testDetect.cpp (DetectModeNameTest), I checked if the modeName() method is being called once and that the value "default" is being returned.

 The toggleMode() method is checked in DetectToggleTest.
 Here we use the same mock macro "EXPECT_CALL" to run **twice**.
 This way we check if the mode name is changing from "User" to "Default" and back.